Renwar-P/cryptalk/README.md

 ### Comment
-The template for the comment page is taken from the "I think therefore I Blog" walkthrough project.
+The template for the comment form is taken from the "I think therefore I Blog" walkthrough project.

-## Ackowledgments
+## Acknowledgements
 I want to thank my mentor Mitko Bachvarov for his guidance.